 Internal reporting consists of internal financial statements for the utilities, including, for example, the Income Statement, Balance Sheet and other financial reports that make up a monthly financial package.
 The financial data resides in the GP General Ledger, from which management runs financial reports monthly, quarterly or annually.
 Energy North Gas prepares its own internal financial statements.
 It need not prepare audited financial statements, because it does not have debt covenant requirements.
 Granite State Electric must prepare audited financial statements, because of a debt covenant that requires audited financial statements.
-The New Hampshire financial reports with supporting revenue and expense variance analyses, for use in internal month-end review sessions.
+The New Hampshire finance personnel produce and prepare a monthly financial package.
+This package includes financial reports with supporting revenue and expense variance analyses, for use in internal month-end review sessions.
 The package also includes a summary of data for such non-financial matters as employees, operations, and regulatory compliance.
 New Hampshire personnel present and discuss the data with Liberty Utilities corporate management during monthly meetings.
 The Company controller requests that New Hampshire financial data be sent to corporate accounting for consolidation purposes quarterly for use in preparing the internal and external consolidated financial statements and notes.